 For years, clients have highly valued the hotels of Pärnu, where good housing is accompanied by beautiful views of the Pärnu Bay.
 Strand SPA & Conference Hotel has been fulfilling the dreams and wishes of its guests since the year 1992 already.
 Strand has seen first dates, magnificent weddings, international conferences, fun corporate events, people getting to know each other on golf tracks.
 In addition to its great location, Strand also attracts interested people with its history, because the building was initially built as a boarding house for the Russian Information Agency APN in the year 1985 and at that time it was a mysterious institution, closed to the ordinary public.

 Over the years, the hotel has been constantly updated and modernised.
 In 2016, the rooms in C wing were completely renovated.
 In 2017, the rooms in A wing, the restaurant, lobby bar and reception area were redone.
-The entire building – conference halls, rooms, restaurant, spa, wellness centre and indoor mini-golf – is carefully planned and furnished according to the guests’ needs.
+And in the beginning of 2018, rooms on the third and fourth floor in the B wing (i.e. the sea-facing wing) were also renovated.
+The entire building – conference halls, rooms, restaurant, spa, beauty centre and indoor mini-golf – is carefully planned and furnished according to the guests’ needs.

 Interesting facts about the architecture of the Strand Hotel